Stanford Conferences is your strategic partner for all your virtual event planning needs

 STEP 6: Choose a Registration Platform

 To further enhance the security of your event and reduce the risk of Zoom “bombing”, only provide Zoom access links to registered or invited participants.
-Many tools exist for doing so, including Eventbrite and Google forms.
-Eventbrite even offers a tutorial on setting up an online only event.
+Many tools exist for doing so, including Eventbrite* and Google forms.
 Zoom also offers a free registration feature with options to manually approve registrants and pre-assign attendees to Breakout Rooms (in Zoom meetings only).
-However, opportunities to brand your registration page and communications are limited.

-Please note: Any Stanford affiliated event for which a registration fee will be charged, must comply with Stanford University Merchant Services rules and procedures for accepting credit cards for Event Registration.
-Both Certain Registration and Eventbrite are approved registration platforms for Stanford events.
-To establish a Certain or Eventbrite account (for paid events), contact Merchant Services at firstname.lastname@example.org
+*Note: Any Stanford-affiliated event for which a registration fee will be charged, must comply with Stanford University Merchant Services rules and procedures for accepting credit cards for Event Registration.
+Both Certain registration and Eventbrite are approved registration platforms for Stanford events.
+To establish a Certain or Eventbrite account for paid events, contact Merchant Services at firstname.lastname@example.org

 STEP 7: Publicize an event or make a campus announcement